Updated: Mar 28

 As you incorporate these sorts of weights into your workout, it’s important to understand both the benefits and safety measures to take when incorporating them.

 Increased Resistance - adding weights to your workout routine can increase resistance, which helps build muscle and burn more calories.

 Improved Muscle Strength - exercising with weights helps build strength in muscles.
 By using hand, wrist, and ankle weights, you can specifically target and strengthen the muscles in those areas.
 This can lead to improved grip strength, stronger arm muscles, and increased leg strength.

-Enhanced Cardiovascular Benefits - Using wearable weights has been proven to increases your heart rate and boost oxygen consumption during exercise.
+Enhanced Cardiovascular Benefits - Using wearable resistance weights has been proven to increase your heart rate and boost oxygen consumption during exercise.
 Add a slightly heated room and perhaps even a trampoline to the workout mix, well you're in for one rewarding cardio performance challenge.

 Improved Flexibility and Range of Motion - Incorporating hand, wrist, and ankle weights during stretching exercises can also help improve your flexibility and range of motion.
 By adding weights to your stretching routine, you can increase the resistance and challenge your muscles, leading to improved flexibility and a greater range of motion.

 Convenience & Versatility - hand, wrist, and ankle weights are small and portable, making them a convenient addition to your workout routine.
 We offer them all in studio, ready to use or you can easily purchase them on our online store!
 Our resistence weights come in various sizes and weights, making it easy to adjust the weight as needed.

 If you have or are in the process of recovering from any injuries or balancing issues when exercising, talk to your doctor before you start incorporating weights.